No Way Back (1949 film): Production

 No Way Back was based on the short story "Beryl and the Croucher" by Thomas Burke, from his 1916 collection Limehouse Nights, who was known for his writings set in the East End of London.
 It is part of the spiv cycle of films made between 1945 and 1950.
+It was made at Nettlefold Studios in Walton-on-Thames.

 The real-life boxer Tommy McGovern appears in the opening fight scene of the film as Thompson's opponent.

+Reception

+The Monthly Film Bulletin wrote: "Eleanor Summerfield endows Beryl with something more than the conventional "heart of gold" and her accomplished acting is the redeeming feature of this unenterprising version of the conventional story."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Competent acting in undistinguished thriller."